Making A More Sustainable Holiday Season

 The holidays are quickly approaching and the shopping frenzy makes it hard to to be aware of the waste that’s involved with the season.
+Creating a more sustainable holiday is something we can all do with a very small effort.
 Here are some ideas to gift with meaning, purpose, and without the plastic!

 1. Be Practical